neo4j-devtools/relate/documentation/FIRST_USE_GUIDE.md

 ```

 ## Creating access tokens
-`@relate` only supports credentials in the form of access tokens issued by neo4j.
+`@relate` only supports credentials in the form of access tokens issued by a Neo4j DBMS.
 To generate an access token you can run:
 ```shell script
 # relate dbms:access-token
 relate dbms:access-token